-- 3.1.
-Pursuant to Mesquite City Code, Chapter 2, Article VI, Section 2-186 (a), the Office of Emergency Management Director of the City is designated as and shall be held by the Mayor. - 3.2.
+3.1.
+Pursuant to Mesquite City Code, Chapter 2, Article VI, Section 2-186 (a), the Office of Emergency Management Director of the City is designated as and shall be held by the Mayor.

+- 3.2.
 Pursuant to Mesquite City Code, Chapter 2, Article VI, Section 2-186 (b), an Emergency Management Coordinator may be appointed by and serve at the pleasure of the director.
 Pursuant to Section 418.101 of the Texas Government Code, the presiding officer of the governing body will notify the Texas Division of Emergency Management ("TDEM") regarding the designation of an Emergency Management Coordinator.
-Mayor Bruce Archer originally designated Cindy Carlo to serve as the City of Mesquite's Emergency Management Coordinator pursuant to the filing of Form TDEM-147 effective November 14, 2019.
-Due to the rapidly changing environment resulting from this public health emergency, the City Manager, or his designee, is authorized to appoint a temporary successor or successors for the Emergency Management Coordinator as identified within the City's Continuity of Operations Plan ("COOP") or as otherwise identified by the City Manager, or his designee.
-Ms. Carlo has retired; therefore, at this time, the Mayor has designated Fire Chief Russell Wilson as the Interim Emergency Management Coordinator, effective April 16, 2021, until such time the Mayor designates a new Emergency Management Coordinator. - 3.3.
-This ordinance hereby delegates the authority for execution of the duties within the City's emergency management plans to the Emergency Management Coordinator, or his or her designee and/or successors as may be authorized by this Ordinance or other law.
+Mayor Bruce Archer has designated Jason Block as the Emergency Management Coordinator, effective August 16, 2021, pursuant to the filing of Form TDEM-147. - 3.3.
+This ordinance hereby delegates the authority for execution of the duties within the City's emergency management plans to the Emergency Management Coordinator, or his or her designee and/or successors as may be authorized by this Ordinance or other law. - SECTION 4.

-SECTION 4.
 Finding a Continued State of Local Disaster Exists.
-The City Council hereby finds that a continued local state of disaster exists for the public health emergency in Mesquite as a result of the impact of COVID-19 and that it is in the best interest of the residents and businesses of Mesquite to continue the Declaration of Local State of Disaster for Public Health Emergency relating to COVID-19.
+The City Council hereby finds that a continued local state of disaster exists for the public health emergency in Mesquite as a result of the impact of COVID-19 and that it is in the best interest of the residents and businesses of Mesquite to continue the Declaration of Local State of Disaster for Public Health Emergency relating to COVID-19. - SECTION 5.

-SECTION 5.
 Continuing the Mayor's Declaration of Local State of Disaster.
-The City Council hereby continues the original Declaration of Local State of Disaster for Public Health Emergency relating to COVID-19, as first authorized by the Mayor's Declaration issued on March 23, 2020, in accordance with Section 418.108(a) of the Texas Government Code and Section 122.006 of the Texas Health and Safety Code, attached hereto and made a part hereof as EXHIBIT A; and as later continued by the Mesquite City Council as authorized by Ordinance No. 4773 adopted on March 30, 2020; Ordinance No. 4781 adopted on May 18, 2020; Ordinance No. 4784 adopted on June 15, 2020; Ordinance No. 4793 adopted on August 3, 2020; Ordinance No. 4804 adopted on September 21, 2020; Ordinance No. 4822 adopted on November 2, 2020, and Ordinance No. 4836 adopted on January 4, 2021, Ordinance No. 4844 adopted on March 1, 2021 (effective at 7:00 P.M. on February 15, 2021; and no penalties may be enforced from 7:01 P.M. on February 15, 2021 through the end of Tuesday, March 9, 2021) in accordance with Section 418.108(b) of the Texas Government Code; and Ordinance No. 4858 adopted on May 3, 2021.
+The City Council hereby continues the original Declaration of Local State of Disaster for Public Health Emergency relating to COVID-19, as first authorized by the Mayor's Declaration issued on March 23, 2020, in accordance with Section 418.108(a) of the Texas Government Code and Section 122.006 of the Texas Health and Safety Code, attached hereto and made a part hereof as EXHIBIT A; and as later continued by the Mesquite City Council as authorized by Ordinance No. 4773 adopted on March 30, 2020; Ordinance No. 4781 adopted on May 18, 2020; Ordinance No. 4784 adopted on June 15, 2020; Ordinance No. 4793 adopted on August 3, 2020; Ordinance No. 4804 adopted on September 21, 2020; Ordinance No. 4822 adopted on November 2, 2020, and Ordinance No. 4836 adopted on January 4, 2021, Ordinance No. 4844 adopted on March 1, 2021 (effective at 7:00 P.M. on February 15, 2021; and no penalties may be enforced from 7:01 P.M. on February 15, 2021 through the end of Tuesday, March 9, 2021) in accordance with Section 418.108(b) of the Texas Government Code; Ordinance No. 4858 adopted on May 3, 2021; Ordinance No. 4879 adopted on July 19, 2021; Ordinance No. 4902 adopted on October 18, 2021.